hail-is/hail/docs/commands/linreg.md

 The `linreg` command computes, for each variant, statistics of the $t$-test for the genotype coefficient of the linear function of best fit from sample genotype and covariates to quantitative phenotype or case-control status.
 Hail only includes samples for which phenotype and all covariates are defined.
 For each variant, Hail imputes missing genotypes as the mean of called genotypes.

-One can restrict computation to those variants with at least $k$ observed alternate alleles (AC) or alternate allele frequency (AF) at least $p$ in the included samples using the options `-mac k` or `maf p`, respectively.
-Unlike the `filtervariants` command, these filters do not remove variants from the underlying variant dataset.
-Adding both filters is equivalent to applying the more stringent of the two, as AF equals AC over twice the number of included samples.

 Assuming there are sample annotations `sa.pheno.height`, `sa.cov.age`, `sa.cov.isFemale`, and `sa.cov.PC1`, the command
 ```
 linreg -y sa.pheno.height -c sa.cov.age,sa.cov.isFemale,sa.cov.PC1